Everything You Need to Know for League Play.

 A Team wins a game by collecting all 5 flags from the opposing teams base and returning those flags to their base.

 GAME and MATCH:

-There are three games to a match.
+There are five games to a match.
 The winner of the Match goes down as the winner for league standing.

 PLAYERS ON THE FIELD:

-Game play will consist of a minimum of 3 players on the field.
+Game play will consist of 3 players on the field (2 players are the minimum needed to play).
 If both teams have four players, the coaches can agree to play a maximum of four players on the field.
 Both coaches must agree on the number of players on the field before any game can start.

 The maximum amount of time a game can last is 12 minutes.
 At the end of 12 minutes the team with the most flags wins the game.

 Between each game, there is a 5 minute break.
 This time is to be used for the players to catch their breath, coaches to coach, and coaches to choose their next squad to play.